-However, the target reveals very well in the delay-Doppler distribution (also known as the delay-Doppler spectrum or the scattering function) which is calculated by the magnitude squared result of another set of iFFTs at every delay bin over a \SI{50}{\ms} interval of slow time.
-The target echo is now very well separated by its Doppler shift while the static contribution (\gls{los} and non-target related clutter) collapse at zero Doppler intersection in the delay-Doppler map.
+However, the target reveals very well in the delay-Doppler distribution (also known as the delay-Doppler spectrum or the scattering function), which is calculated by the magnitude squared result of another set of \glspl{fft} at every delay bin over a \SI{50}{\ms} interval of slow time according to the algorithm in \Cref{fig:ofdmproc}.
+The target echo is now very well separated by its Doppler shift, while the static contribution (\gls{los} and non-target related clutter) collapses at the zero Doppler intersection in the delay-Doppler map.
 The target is clearly identified at \SI{137}{\ns} eToF and \SI{380}{\Hz} eDoppler (Rx1) and at \SI{98}{\ns} eToF and \SI{355}{\Hz} eDoppler (Rx2) in \Cref{fig:measRx1-3} and \Cref{fig:measRx2-3} respectively.
-From these two pairs measurements two eToF ellipse are drawn to identify the position of the car in 2D.
+From these two measurements, two eToF ellipses are drawn to identify the position of the car in 2D.
 The result is depicted in \Cref{fig:meas-ell}.

-Unfortunately, the intersection is not unique and the \gls{gdop} would be high.
-Obviously, the position of the sensor nodes is not very appropriate.
-In an operational situation we would have to look for a better combination of nodes or to observe and track the position to enhance the result.
+Unfortunately, the intersection is not unique, and the \gls{gdop} would be high.
+This tells us that the positions of the sensor nodes in our example was not very appropriate.
+In an operational situation, we would have to look for a better combination of nodes or observe and track the position to enhance the result.